Genetic Algorithms in Rust for Autonomous Agents: An Introduction

 Say we’ve solved the problem above and now the robot has to pick up all the items but they are located at different places in the room.
 To save energy and time, the robot should find the shortest route to get all the items and then go to the box.
 This is another famous combinatorial optimization problem — the travelling salesman problem.

 There are many traditional ways to tackle these kinds of problems without resorting to brute-force, like a calculus-based “hill-climbing ” technique and random search algorithms; each has its own pros and cons.
-One approach which has many advantages over traditional methods is to use genetic algorithms.
+One approach which has some advantages over traditional methods is to use genetic algorithms.

 Genetic Algorithms Overview